 The XL Center is Connecticut’s home for premier sports & entertainment.
 The 16,000+ seat downtown arena continues to be the home away from home for both the University of Connecticut Men and Women’s basketball programs.
 The Huskies have grown into a perennial powerhouse, playing in front of sold out crowds and winning National Championships.
+For 2014-15 season, the XL Center also became the home for the UConn Men's Hockey Huskies' Hockey East conference games.

 In addition to the resident teams, the XL Center has entertained millions of visitors annually with a variety of concerts, family shows, ice-skating spectaculars, consumer events and trade shows throughout the season.
 The XL Center is has been the proud host of the BIG EAST Women’s Basketball Championship for the past ten years.